kemtopher/customer-points/README.md

 Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

-- Use React JS (do not use TypeScript)
+- Use Javascript w/ React
-- Simulate an asynchronous API call to fetch data
+- Make asynchronous API call to fetch data
 - Make up a data set to best demonstrate your solution
 - Check solution into GitHub